ryancdotorg/pelican_postprocess/README.rst

 It will automatically generate gzip files because gzip is built into the Python standard library.

+To minify your HTML before compression, the htmlmin module is required.
-However, if you want highly-optimized gzip files you'll need the zopfli module.
+If you want highly-optimized gzip files make sure you have the zopfli module.
-And if you want to have the very best compression currently available, you'll need to install the brotli module (which will require extra work in step 3).
+For the very best compression currently available, you'll need to install the brotli module (which will require extra work in step 3).

 ..  code-block:: shell-session

     $ pip install pelican_precompress
+    $ pip install htmlmin # This optimizes your HTML, but must be enabled.
     $ pip install zopfli  # This produces smaller gzip'd files.
 Use it!
     $ pip install brotli  # This requires extra work in step 3.

-Further reading: `zopfli`_, `brotli`_
+Further reading: `htmlmin`_, `zopfli`_, `brotli`_

 2. Configure Pelican